sadhu89/sadhu89/README.md

 I like to use https://conventionalcomments.org/ for code reviews.

-Love to use diagrams and (now virtual) whiteboarding whenever is possible, you will probably see me drawing 🎨 at some point
+Love to use diagrams and (now virtual) whiteboarding whenever possible, you will probably see me drawing 🎨 at some point

 ## Work-related topics you can discuss with me